tschellenbach/Stream-Framework/README.md

 To quickly make you acquinted with Feedly, we've included a Pinterest like example application.

-**Authors**

-* Thierry Schellenbach
-* Tommaso Barbugli
-* Guyon Morée
-* Kuus (Example app design)

-**Roadmap**

-Feedly is currently used in production at Fashiolista.
-We are still making rapid changes to this project.
-The APIs will only freeze when we reach version 1.0.
-For version 1.0 we're currently aiming to improve the:

-* Documentation and tutorials
-* Example application
-* Redis, Replacing Nydus with Twemproxy

 **What is a feed?**

 A feed is a stream of content which is created by people or subjects you follow.
 Feeds are also commonly called: Activity Streams, activity feeds, news streams.

 **Why is it hard?**